verhovsky/books-futures-explained/src/3_generators_pin.md

 Rust.
 This is a big problem!

 But now, let's prevent the segfault from happening using `Pin`.
-We'll discuss `Pin` more below, but you'll get an introduction here by just reading the comments.
+We'll discuss `Pin` more in the next chapter, but you'll get an introduction here by just reading the comments.

 ```rust,editable
 #![feature(optin_builtin_traits)]